Jonathan Baell

-Jonathan Baell (né Ball) is an Australian medicinal chemist.
-He is a research professor in medicinal chemistry at the Monash Institute of Pharmaceutical Sciences (MIPS), the Director of the Australian Translational Medicinal Chemistry Facility and a Chief Investigator at the ARC Centre for Fragment-Based Design.
-He is also the President of the International Chemical Biology Society.
+Jonathan Baell (né Ball) is trained as an Australian medicinal chemist and is currently executive director, early leads chemistry at Lyterian Therapeutics in San Francisco.
+Prior to this, he was a research professor in medicinal chemistry at the Monash Institute of Pharmaceutical Sciences (MIPS), the director of the Australian Translational Medicinal Chemistry Facility and a Chief Investigator at the ARC Centre for Fragment-Based Design.
+He was President of the International Chemical Biology Society 2018-2021 and is currently chair of the board.
 His research focuses on the early stages of drug discovery, including high-throughput screening (HTS) library design, hit-to-lead and lead optimization for the treatment of a variety of diseases, such as malaria and neglected diseases.

 Early life and education

 Baell was born in Tanzania, East Africa in 1965.
 He migrated with his family to Tasmania, Australia in 1977.
 Baell completed a Bachelor of Science with Honours from the University of Tasmania in 1986.
 He then moved to Melbourne to undertake a PhD project with Professor Peter Andrews and Professor Paul Alewood at the Monash University Faculty of Pharmacy and Pharmaceutical Sciences (previously known as the Victorian College of Pharmacy), graduating in 1992.